 Appeals data are derived from analyses of opinions and orders from the courts of appeals.
 For purposes of the appeals data, an appeals case is one in which a federal court of appeals has issued an opinion or order.
-Opinions and orders submitted by the courts are collected and coded.
-All appeals cases are coded for identifying data, such as parties, disposition, date, and circuit.
-In cases in which the appellate court reverses or remands a sentencing issue, the sentencing issue is coded.
-Conviction issues are not coded.
+All appeals cases are coded for identifying data, such as parties, date, circuit, and for the type of appeal, the type of sentence appealed, and the disposition in sentence appeals.